I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Introduction

-A number of prior works consider fairness objectives in peer review, though none of them consider envy-freeness up to one item. \citet{hartvigsen1999conference} ensure that at least one qualified reviewer is assigned to each paper. \citet{kobren2019paper} present two algorithms, FairFlow and FairIR, that maximize the sum of paper scores subject to the constraint that every paper must receive a paper score above a specified threshold. \citet{odell2005paper} maximize the minimum paper score, noting that this objective may be at odds with maximizing the sum of paper scores.
-The PeerReview4All algorithm from \citet{stelmakh2019peerreview4all} extends the max-min objective by maximizing the minimum paper score, then maximizing the next smallest paper score, etc. There are important connections to social choice objectives; maximizing the minimum paper score is equivalent to maximizing egalitarian welfare, while PeerReview4All maximizes the leximin criterion.
-A number of works study fair assignment of papers to reviewers, allowing reviewers to express preferences over papers by bidding~\cite{garg2010assigning,lian2018conference,aziz2019constrained}.
-This setting aims to be fair to the reviewers rather than the papers, as is the case for our work\footnote{We argue that it is more appropriate to treat reviewers, rather than papers, as goods: paper reviewing is generally viewed as a chore, not a benefit (the current submission being an obvious exception), whereas papers do benefit from appropriate reviews.}.
-Other works target reviewer assignments with properties besides fairness or efficiency; \citet{long2013good} avoid conflicts of interest, while \citet{kou2015weighted} and \citet{ahmed2017diverse} focus on assigning sets of reviewers with diverse interests and full coverage of the paper's topics.
+A number of prior works consider fairness objectives in peer review, though none of them consider envy-freeness up to one item. \shortciteA{hartvigsen1999conference} ensure that at least one qualified reviewer is assigned to each paper.
+A few recent approaches approximately maximize the minimum paper score, or maximize the sum of scores subject to a minimum individual score threshold~\cite{odell2005paper,kobren2019paper,stelmakh2019peerreview4all}. \shortciteA{aziz2023group} present a reviewer assignment algorithm that satisfies the \emph{core}, ensuring that no group of papers can deviate without reducing their total welfare.
+A number of works study fair assignment of papers to reviewers, allowing reviewers to express preferences over papers by bidding~\cite{garg2010assigning,lian2018conference,aziz2019constrained,tan2021minimal}.
+This setting aims to be fair to the reviewers rather than the papers, as is the case for our work.\footnote{We briefly discuss fairness to reviewers in \Cref{appx:rev_loads}.} Other works target reviewer assignments with properties besides fairness or efficiency; \shortciteA{long2013good} avoid conflicts of interest, while \shortciteA{kou2015weighted} and \shortciteA{ahmed2017diverse} assign sets of reviewers with diverse interests and full coverage of the papers' topics.